 - Color: Shoes must be solid black, brown, gray, or navy dress shoes.
-(Sperry and Hey Dude type shoes are permitted.)

-- No athletic shoes

-- These shoes are not permitted: TOMS, Vans, Keds, Ugg Clogs.

-- Sneakers and gym shoes are not allowed.

-- Laces must be tied/neat in appearance

-- For safety reasons, heels should not exceed 1" and "backless" shoes are not permitted.

-- No sandals, moccasins, slippers, or open-toed shoes

-- Pants must be worn outside of the shoes.

-- No knee-high boots
+(Sperry and Hey Dude type shoes are permitted.) - No athletic shoes, including the Hey Dude gym shoe style - These shoes are not permitted: TOMS, Vans, Keds, Ugg Clogs. - Sneakers and gym shoes are not allowed. - Laces must be tied/neat in appearance - For safety reasons, heels should not exceed 1" and "backless" shoes are not permitted. - No sandals, moccasins, slippers, or open-toed shoes - Pants must be worn outside of the shoes. - No knee-high boots